shubhamsan/Durhack-3rdEye/readme.md

 # 🧿 3rd Eye – Raspberry Pi Head-Tracking Assistive Camera

-**DurHack 2024 – Assistive Technology & Robotics**
+**DurHack 2025 – Assistive Technology & Robotics**

-3rd Eye is an assistive-vision prototype designed to give visually-impaired users a remote "second camera" that moves automatically based on their head direction.
+3rd Eye is an assistive-vision prototype designed to give visually impaired users a remote "second camera" that automatically follows their head movement.
 The system streams live video from a Raspberry Pi to a PC while using real-time face landmark tracking (Mediapipe) to rotate a servo-mounted camera.

 Originally, the team aimed to use eye-gaze tracking, but due to time constraints and model limitations, we pivoted to a more robust nose-landmark head-tracking approach.